 (1) Rates are higher for students 29 and older.
 All students must carry full comprehensive health insurance and personal accident insurance in terms specified by Ben-Gurion University while they are enrolled in the Medical School for International Health.
 Before enrolling, students are required to present proof of enrollment in a health insurance policy approved by BGU that includes hospitalization, health and accident coverage, coverage of one’s pre-existing conditions, if any, and repatriation.
 Students lacking proof of coverage will not be permitted to register or attend classes.

-It is not the responsibility of the MSIH, nor is it the responsibility of Ben-Gurion University or Columbia University, to provide health insurance policy coverage, funding for health expenses, or to secure health insurance coverage for students who are unable to secure health insurance due to pre-existing conditions or who are dropped by their insurance carriers after enrollment.
+It is not the responsibility of the MSIH, nor is it the responsibility of Ben-Gurion University, to provide health insurance policy coverage, funding for health expenses, or to secure health insurance coverage for students who are unable to secure health insurance due to pre-existing conditions or who are dropped by their insurance carriers after enrollment.

 The policy used by most MSIH students is administered by Harel Insurance Company and is annually renewable for the duration of medical studies.
 Spouses and children of enrolled students may also apply for health insurance coverage provided by Harel.
 Other University-approved insurance companies are also acceptable.